vedranaa/cp_prototype/index.md

 # Welcome

-Welcome to the course "Introduction to programming".
-This course is designed to give you a foundation in programming.
+This page is just a playground.